 Data/information flow between local emergency management (LEMA) authority and infrastructure providers

 Beyond information from responders, LEMA needs data from external sources as well, e.g. meteorological, hydrographic or seismic data and forecasts, status of critical infrastructure, traffic data.
 Such external information is available in various formats on different channels and can be linked to the EPISECC CIS by specific adaptors.
-Continuity of critical infrastructure is crucial for successful disaster management.
+Continuity of critical infrastructure is crucial for successful management.
 Including critical infrastructure providers in a specific information channel and alerting chain helps optimizing the maintenance of critical infrastructure.

 Related CM functions